Never Forgiveness

 Conclusion

-The Lord has carefully provided, in writing, at least eight exceptions to the grace ‘policy’ for the forgiveness of sins for believers.
+The Lord has provided at least eight exceptions to the grace ‘policy’ for the forgiveness of sins for believers.
 Some of these grace-exceptions are also salvation-exceptions – exceptions to the salvation ‘policy’ for believers.
 These eight cases are summarized in the following table:

 This author is a firm believer that we should all strive to keep the Commandments of God.
 The first three Grace-Exception Cases should be considered the ‘Special-Commandments’ of God.
 Why?
 As a Christian, if you break any or all of the Ten Commandments, you can normally receive forgiveness.
 However, if you break one of the three ‘Special-Commandments’ even once, you should expect never forgiveness.